 Develop a budget for every major expense.
 Understand the categories and try to keep on track for those expenses.
 If you start going over your budget, you may be increasing your revenue in that area.
 When that happens, you may want to increase your budget in that category.

-Also, review other small business tools that may help with productivity and are low cost.
+Also, review other small business productivity tools that may help save time and are low cost.
 Research and learn from others the best ones for your business.

 Consider your staffing needs.
 Could you outsource work to freelancers or hire interns for a cheaper option?
 Upwork is a great tool to get freelancers and interns who want valuable experience.
 You may have to spend time training, but you may also find a future employee as well.
 Interns can also handle some of the more mundane tasks so your other employees can do more revenue-building tasks.